 During the perimenopause period, your estrogen and progesterone levels become highly variable, followed by a drop in the levels of these hormones during menopause.
 As a result of these hormonal changes, you may experience low energy levels, which may cause perimenopausal fatigue.

 Perimenopausal fatigue is common in perimenopausal women, but it can be managed with treatment and therapy.
-Hot flashes are also a common symptom in premenopausal women and may cause profuse sweating.

 Track your health and learn more about it with Flo